JordanAdams/Dim-The-Lights/readme.md

 **closeOnClick** - Closes DimTheLights when the clone is clicked.
 Accepts true/false and defaults to false.

+**hideTarget** - Specifies wether or not to hide the target element.
+Accepts true/false and defaults to true.

 ##Issues & Bugs

 Report any issues or bugs using one of the following: